libvips/libvips/doc/binding.md

   </refnamediv>

-There are full libvips bindings for quite a few environments now: C, C++, command-line, Ruby, PHP, Python and JavaScript (node).
+There are full libvips bindings for quite a few environments now: C, C++, command-line, Ruby, PHP, Lua, Python and JavaScript (node).

 This chapter runs through the four main styles that have been found to work well.
 If you want to write a new binding, one of these should be close to what you need.

-# C API
+# Don't bind the top-level C API

-The libvips C API (vips_add() and so on) is very inconvenient to use from other languages due to its heavy use of varargs.
+The libvips C API (vips_add() and so on) is very inconvenient and dangerous to use from other languages due to its heavy use of varargs.

 It's much better to use the layer below.
-This lower layer is structured as: create operator, set parameters, execute, extract results.
+This lower layer is structured as create operator, set parameters, execute, extract results.
 For example, you can execute vips_invert() like this: